+And don’t be fooled: in normal programs this is not that big issue.
+But in the kpspemu interpreter I have one function for decoding instructions and functions per each instruction.
 And instead of executing several big function per frame, potentially with the required stuff in arguments, I am (trying) to execute billions of small functions per second so the smallest overhead is a big one in this particular case.

 This is common code, so inlining each instruction would cause JVM to generate too big methods and would reach the method limit much before including half of the instructions I have to emulate.
 Also in JS bigger methods are likely to be much less optimized, and to be slower, so it is better to split in smaller functions.
 Also, right now Kotlin Common doesn’t support

 actual inline class which would help here to implement an expected class with an actual inline type using pointers.

 Not everything is lost here

 Instead of waiting to a future K/N version with optimizations, I wanted to see if I could get it faster by implementing dynarek in K/N and doing some adjustments, which at any rate would be required in later versions to get the best performance possible even with a super optimized K/N. And yeah!
 It helped: A lot.
 And would help even more with a better method generation on my side like the ones I implemented for jspspemu.
 Doing a bit of CFG + trampolines would make it even faster, instead of doing small chunks and returning to a loop.

 What I made